 “Easy there brother, I feel the same,” he whispered into Charger’s ear.
 The horse appeared to calm just a little as Wade led him to the temporary stable block made of fresh pine planks.

-A miasma of heavy dust hung in the air over the entire construction site.
+A cloud of heavy dust hung in the air over the entire construction site.
 Wade could see why the workers wore their kerchiefs pulled up over their nose and mouths.
 It was a heavy grit that Wade knew would get under his collar and stick to his skin as soon as he turned a sweat later in the day.

 “Greetings.
 Wade Nash.
 Just been hired today,” he greeted a burly-looking man with only a grimy vest on, short hair, but a full black beard.
 The man blinked at him in confusion for a moment, before picking up the wheelbarrow full of gravel and turning back to the line of tracks that crossed in front of them.

 “I heard about you.
 Union hire, aren’t ya?” the man said.
-His accent was Southern and heavy.
+His accent was southern and heavy.
 Wade guessed that he was an itinerant worker who went anywhere the work was.

 “Mr. Hayes,” Wade said, following the man as they hurried forward.
 They passed by the first of three open-backed carts on the section of tracks that were already laid and stapled.
-They were sort of carts that didn’t have any engines themselves, but with pump handles that could be operated by people to transport workers or equipment up and down the tracks.
+They were the sort of carts that didn’t have any engines themselves, but with pump handles that could be operated by people to transport workers or equipment up and down the tracks.

 “Yar.
-Someone said we’re getting a new Guard Chief or something,” the man shrugged his muscled shoulders.
+Someone said we’re getting a new guard chief or something,” the man shrugged his muscled shoulders.
 It was clear from the dismissive way he talked what he thought about the difference that would make.

 “You’ve had a lot of trouble then?”
 Wade asked.